-True, use annoy’s approximate neighbour finding.
+True, use approximate neighbour finding - annoy or pyNNDescent.
 This results in a quicker run time for large datasets while also potentially increasing the degree of batch correction.

 True, return a copy instead of writing to the supplied adata.

 How many top neighbours to report for each batch; total number of neighbours in the initial k-nearest-neighbours computation will be this number times the number of batches.
 This then serves as the basis for the construction of a symmetrical matrix of connectivities.

 How many dimensions (in case of PCA, principal components) to use in the analysis.